-Proposal 1: Automatic designation of IVD companion diagnostic devices for use as part of a breakthrough drug approval as eligible for priority review: Center for Devices and Radiological Health (CDRH) has recently published revised guidance on priority review that assures priority be given to selected products, although it does not assure review outcomes (May 2013).6 Due to the unique importance of an IVD companion diagnostic device for use in a breakthrough drug therapy, CDRH should routinely designate these submissions as eligible for priority review.
+Proposal 1: Automatic designation of IVD companion diagnostic devices for use as part of a breakthrough drug approval as eligible for priority review: CDRH has recently published revised guidance on priority review that assures priority be given to selected products, although it does not assure review outcomes (May 2013).
+Due to the unique importance of an IVD companion diagnostic device for use in a breakthrough drug therapy, CDRH should routinely designate these submissions as eligible for priority review.
 In particular, this designation should align review timelines and ensure coordination of all branches of FDA involved in the review of the co-developed products.